 A: Yes, a moderate level of fitness is required.
 We recommend preparing through regular cardio and strength exercises months before the climb.

-Climb Kilimanjaro with your family and build bonds that last a lifetime.
-Book your journey with Kilimanjaro Centre for Trekking and Ecotourism – KCTE now!
+Climb Kilimanjaro with your family and build bonds that last a lifetime. your journey with Kilimanjaro Centre for Trekking and Ecotourism – KCTE now!